metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/custom_tabs.rst

 Custom Tabs
 ===========

-The Visualizer framework is extensible and allow one or more user-defined tabs to rendered in a given instance of the Visualizer.
+The Visualizer framework is extensible, allowing one or more user-defined tabs to be rendered in a given instance of the Visualizer.
 The Visualizer is built using the statistical programming language `R <https://www.r-project.org/>`__ and a package called `Shiny <https://shiny.rstudio.com/>`__.
 When an instance of the